jonnyz32/chopsticks/README.md

 # chopsticks
-A chopstick game with AI
+A chopsticks game with AI